Skip to content

 • Multi-year calendar — arrays of calendar and series with calendarIndex

-• Single component as general case — single year is [2022, 2022]
+• Single year as special case — year_range: [2022, 2022] is one element each

 • Shared visualMap — one colour scale across all years for direct comparison

-• UTC date fix in JavaScript tooltip formatters
+• UTC date fix — + "T00:00:00" for correct local time parsing in JavaScript

-calendar option reference:
+Calendar option reference:

 Key Purpose